aaronbloomfield/pdr/uva/tas.md

 ## Ramya Bhaskara
 [![Ramya Bhaskara](//andromeda.cs.virginia.edu/pdr/tas/rsb4zm.jpg)](//andromeda.cs.virginia.edu/pdr/tas/full/rsb4zm.jpg)
-I'm a second year Computer Science major and this is my first semester TAing this class!
-I'm really interested in data science, cooking/eating, and art.
-I'm also a part of SWE, A.O.E., and WiCS.
-I'm a TA because it can be really rewarding, and I loved CS 2150 as a student.
+I’m a fourth year Computer Science major and this is my third year TAing this class!
+I'm also a double major in statistics, so feel free to ask me about that if you're interested!
+I'm also involved in A.O.E, WiCS, and Remix A Capella.
+Outside of class I'm also really into music, trying all of the restaurants on the corner, and comparing grocery stores in Charlottesville (Lidl <3).
 <br clear="all">

 ## James Connors